 PowerPoint is not the first program of its kind when it was first released in 1987.
 Among the presentation makers that preceded it were Hewlett Packard's BRUNO, later renamed HP-Draw, in 1979 and Lotus Freelance Graphics in 1986.
 However, PowerPoint was deemed one of the best.
 This is apparent from its massive 95% worldwide market share in presentation software since the late 1990s (Thielsch & Perabo, 2012).
 Furthermore, Microsoft claims that 30 million PowerPoint presentations are taking place every day (Mahin, 2004).

 Over the past 20 years, this widely-known business tool has extended its influence to scientific labs and classrooms around the world (Horvath, 2014).
-Part of its success is owed to how effective it is in providing visual literacy to its audience, making content more engaging, interactive, and easier to comprehend and digest.
+Part of its success is owed to how effective it is in providing visual literacy to its audience, making content more engaging and easier to comprehend and digest.
+It also results in more interactive learning.
 This is through the use of multimedia tools with effects and animations, bullet points, graphics, video, maps, and pretty much anything that can be digitized.

 Moreover, because a presentation can be broken down into single slides that can be freely arranged by the author, it is both flexible and modular.
 This makes it ideal for collecting information that evolves over time and distributing them to a wider audience.